Crockpot Pork Chops With Apples

 Season the pork chops

-Pat the chops dry and season both sides with salt, black pepper, garlic powder, and chicken bouillon powder.
+Sprinkle both sides with salt, pepper, garlic powder, and chicken bouillon powder, then rub in gently.

 -